magento/devdocs/guides/v2.0/cloud/reference/cli-ref-topic.md

 </div>

-`magento-cloud environment:checkout <environment ID>` :	Check out an existing environment
+`magento-cloud environment:checkout <environment ID>` :	Check out an existing environment.

 `magento-cloud environment:merge -p <project ID> -e <environment ID>` :	Merge changes in this environment with its parent.

-`magento-cloud environment:synchronize -p <project ID> -e <environment ID> {code|data}` :	Synchronize (that is, `git pull`) code and/or data from the parent to this environment
+`magento-cloud environment:synchronize -p <project ID> -e <environment ID> {code|data}` :	Synchronize (that is, `git pull`) code and/or data from the parent to this environment.

 `magento-cloud variable:list`
-:	List variables in this environment
+:	List variables in this environment.

 `magento-cloud variable:set <name> <value>`
-:	Set a value for an environment variable in this environment
+:	Set a value for an environment variable in this environment.

 ## Display all commands {#all}